 Yes, to go faster, gently press the accelerator.
 The other foot should be on the clutch.

-Even some experienced drivers don’t take pleasure in reversing their cars, especially when it involves squeezing the car into a congested space
+Even some experienced drivers don’t get how to reverse a car right, especially when it involves squeezing the car into a congested space

 So take heart if you are a beginner, for you are in good company.
 Learn all you can about it.
 Fortunately, it’s something you do only occasionally in the course of a journey.